-- (a) The placement, erection or reconstruction of any bridge in, on or over the bed of any lake, river, modified watercourse or wetland and any associated bed disturbance and discharge resulting from the carrying out of the activity is a permitted activity provided the following conditions are met: - (ia) the general conditions set out in Rule 55A; and - (i) there are no support structures (for example, piles) in the bed; and - (ii) the bridge and its abutments do not increase the risk of flooding to surrounding land; and - (iii) the bridge and its bank abutments do not impede the flow of water within the river channel; and - (iv) the structure is not within any mātaitai, nohoanga, or taiāpure. - Note: In addition to the provisions of this Plan and any relevant district plan, any activity which may modify, damage or destroy pre-1900 archaeological sites is subject to the archaeological authority process under the Heritage New Zealand Pouhere Taonga Act 2014.
-The responsibilities regarding archaeological sites are set out in Appendix S. - (b) The placement, erection or reconstruction of any bridge in, on or over the bed of any lake, river, modified watercourse or wetland and any associated bed disturbance and discharge resulting from the carrying out of the activity that does not meet one or more of the conditions of Rule 57(a) is a restricted discretionary activity.
+- (a) The placement, erection or reconstruction of any bridge in, on or over the bed of a lake, river, modified watercourse or wetland and any associated bed disturbance and discharge resulting from the carrying out of the activity is a permitted activity provided the following conditions are met: - (ia) the general conditions set out in Rule 55A; and - (i) there are no support structures (for example, piles) in the bed; and - (ii) the bridge and its abutments do not increase the risk of flooding to surrounding land; and - (iii) the bridge and its bank abutments do not impede the flow of water within the river channel; and - (iv) the structure is not within any mātaitai, nohoanga, or taiāpure.

+(b) The placement, erection or reconstruction of any bridge in, on or over the bed of a lake, river, modified watercourse or wetland and any associated bed disturbance and discharge resulting from the carrying out of the activity that does not meet one or more of the conditions of Rule 57(a) is a restricted discretionary activity.